Constructing Coherently G-invariant Modules: Reductive Group Action

-\begin{theorem} $kQ[\M_G]^*$ is Morita equivalent to the path algebra $kQ_G$. \end{theorem} \begin{proof} Let $R$ be the (maximal semisimple) subalgebra of $kQ$ generated by the primitive idempotents, and $R_1\subset kQ$ be the $R$-bimodule spanned by the arrows, so $kQ$ is the tensor algebra $T(R,R_1)$.
+\begin{theorem} Let $Q$ and $G$ be as above, then $kQ[\M_G]^*$ is Morita equivalent to the path algebra $kQ_G$. \end{theorem} \begin{proof} Let $R$ be the (maximal semisimple) subalgebra of $kQ$ generated by the primitive orthogonal idempotents, and $R_1\subset kQ$ be the $R$-bimodule spanned by the arrows, so $kQ$ is the tensor algebra $T(R,R_1)$.

 We fix for each $u\in Q_0$ and $\rho\in\irr(G)$, a primitive idempotent $e_{\rho}$ of $k[\M_G]^*$ corresponding to $\rho$ (see Lemma \ref{L:k[M_G]}).
 Then $\{e_u\otimes e_\rho\}_{u\in Q_0,\rho\in\irr(G)}$ is a basic set of primitive orthogonal idempotents of $kQ[\M_G]^*$.
 Let $e=\sum_{u\in Q_0,\rho\in\irr(G)} e_u\otimes e_\rho$, then